pivotal-cf/pivotal-ui/docs/components/Svg.md

 <Svg src="search" width="20" height="20" />
 ```

-By default, the Svg component will look in the `app/svgs` folder at the root of your project
+By default, the `Svg` component will look in the `app/svgs` folder at the root of your project
 (defined here as the location of your package.json).
-If you have svg files in other folders, you can subclass the Svg component as follows
+If you have SVG files in other folders, you can subclass the `Svg` component as follows:

 ```
 class MySvg extends Svg {